vopani/fortyone/README.md

 Please create a [Discussion](https://github.com/vopani/fortyone/discussions/categories/topics) to request for content on a particular topic.
 Please create an [Issue](https://github.com/vopani/fortyone/issues) for any improvements, suggestions or errors in the content.

-You can also [tag me on Twitter](https://twitter.com/vopani) for any other queries or feedback.
+You can also tag [@vopani](https://twitter.com/vopani) on Twitter for any other queries or feedback.

 ## License 📋
-This project is licensed under the [Apache License 2.0](#LICENSE)
+This project is licensed under the [Apache License 2.0](https://github.com/vopani/fortyone/blob/main/LICENSE).